BurhanAbdullah/BioMCP/README.md

 > **AI orchestrates.
 Scientific software measures.**

 BioMCP is a modular, open-source interoperability platform that lets AI agents discover and invoke real scientific software through the Model Context Protocol (MCP).
-It is designed as scientific infrastructure—not as a replacement for domain software and not as a black-box claim generator.
+It is designed as scientific infrastructure, not as a replacement for domain software and not as a black-box claim generator.

 ## Why BioMCP?